-The East Lancashire landmarks were all part of an innovative art and regeneration project, some years ago, and have gone on to capture the local imagination.
+The Lancashire landmarks were all part of an innovative art and regeneration project, some years ago, and have gone on to capture the local imagination.

-This set of three original linocuts, in small limited editions.
+This set of three original linocuts are all in small limited editions.
 The image size is 21 cm x 21 cm.

 Longitude Gallery in Clitheroe regularly show Carolyn’s work and sell her work on their website.
 They have included this new linocut series in their shop on EASEL too, which you can check out here.